Undergraduate student attending Convocation

 - To ensure the ceremony stays on schedule, we ask that you arrive at the Shaw Centre at least 60 minutes in advance of the ceremony start time.

 - When you arrive, you will be directed in Canada Hall 3, where you will be given your personal identification ticket, your robe and your hood.

-- You will then join the procession, which will enter Canada Hall 301-302 early to allow the ceremony to begin on time.
+- You will then join the procession, which will enter Canada Hall 1 and 2 early to allow the ceremony to begin on time.

 Late arrivals: If you arrive less than 45 minutes prior to the time your Convocation ceremony starts, you may not be able to sit with the graduates receiving the same degree as you.

 During the ceremony

 - You will be led to your seat in the hall by a marshal.
 When you hear your name and the degree being conferred, walk up the ramp, pass behind the dean, (who will be reading the names from a lectern) and follow the red carpet that leads to centre stage, where you will find the President or the Chancellor.
 Employees of the University of Ottawa will be there to assist you during the ceremony.
-You are welcome to shake hands with the President or the Chancellor (you will receive your actual diploma and any award certificates or plaques in Canada Hall 303).
+You are welcome to shake hands with the President or the Chancellor (you will receive your actual diploma and any award certificates or plaques backstage).

 - After you have greeted the President or the Chancellor, continue across the stage to the other side where a marshal will invite you to return to your seat.
 Important — After you receive your diploma, out of respect for your fellow graduates, please return to your seat for the remainder of the ceremony.

 After the ceremony

 - At the end of the ceremony, the procession will move to the foyer, where you can join your guests.
-You may keep your robe for 45 minutes after the conclusion of the ceremony, after which you must bring it to the robe return area to the foyer on level 1 of the Shaw Centre.
+You may keep your robe for 45 minutes at the conclusion of the ceremony, after which you must bring it to the robe return area on level 1 of the Shaw Centre (Colonel By Foyer).